ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 - "full" indicates that the full station name is checked, byte-per-byte, to detect any hash collision (not required by our Pascal challenge, but required by the original Java challenge) - so no `X` here states that the ["perfect hash trick"](#perfect-hash-trick) is used by this solution;
 - "nobranch" indicates that the temperature parsing is using a branchless algorithm;
 - "submap" indicates that `mmap()` is not called for the whole 16GB input file, but for each chunk in its own worker thread;
-- "41K" and "400" are the time (in milliseconds) reported on OVH public cloud by `paweld` in [the "Alternative results" discussion thread](https://github.com/gcarreno/1brc-ObjectPascal/discussions/103#discussioncomment-9273061) for 41343 or 400 stations - so it is on AMD CPU, but not the "official" timing.
+- "41K" and "400" are the time (in milliseconds) reported on OVH public cloud by `paweld` in [the "Alternative results" discussion thread](https://github.com/gcarreno/1brc-ObjectPascal/discussions/103#discussioncomment-9307532) for 41343 or 400 stations - so it is on AMD CPU, but not the "official" timing.

 So we have a good coverage on what should be the best solution to propose.

-Note that those timings differs from what I got on my own Intel Core i5 computer, on which the 400 stations version is much faster than the 41K stations.
+Note that those timings differs from what I got on my own Intel Core i5 computer, on which the 400 stations version is much faster than the 41K stations, and the *final* project is always faster (by a noticeable margin).
 Seems to be because of diverse CPU cache sizes - [see below](#analysis).

 ## Why L1 Cache Matters